djlalo08/Unicorn/README.md

 # UNIcorn 🦄

-UNIcorn is a hardware description language (HDL) focusing on digital logic, with various quality of life improvements compared to many of the most popular HDLs such as generic bus-lengths, for-loops, and register support, a simplified syntax, and -- most importantly -- very encouraging and life-affirming compiler errors!
+UNIcorn is a hardware description language (HDL) focusing on digital logic, with various quality of life improvements compared to many of the most popular HDLs such as generic bus-lengths, for-loops, register support, a simplified syntax, and -- most importantly -- very encouraging and life-affirming compiler errors!

 ### Learn UNIcorn!